fdcl-gwu/Motor_Tests/README.md

-This repository includes the code abnd instructions for testing motors, and measuring the relation between motor thrust and torue to throttle (command).
+This repository includes the code and the instructions for testing motors, and measuring the relation between motor thrust and torue and throttle (command).

 # Setting-up the repository
 Open a Terminal in the desired folder clone the repo :